EarlyByrdTeam/megatron-site/index.md

 ### Experiment 4 - Model Size and Warmup Schedule
 <div style="text-align: justify; margin-bottom:2em">
-In experiment 4, we investigate the impact of base learner architecture size and learning rate warmup schedule on meta-model performance.
+In experiment 4, we investigated the impact of base learner architecture size and learning rate warmup schedule on meta-model performance.
 The spider plots indicate unintuitive results, whereby the larger v8s model has poorer performance than the small v8n model for all tasks except Breast-Ultrasound, though its performance is significantly improved with warmup epochs.
 The larger model may initially perform worse because its high capacity can cause it to overfit small, heterogeneous datasets, learning task-specific noise rather than generalizable patterns.
 It benefits from warmup to stabilize its deeper architecture before meta-updates can be effective.
 However, the small model's performance when a warmup schedule is utilized is slightly degraded for some tasks such as MRI-Brain-Tumor, DeepSight-2d-Mammogram, Advanced-MRI-Breast-Lesion, and Chest-xray.
 This can be explained by the fact that since YOLOv8n has a lower capacity, it tends to learn general features rather than task-specific noise, so warmup may result in overfitting to training data.
 </div>

 <figure style="text-align:left;">